ibm-cloud-docs/power-iaas/restoring-aix-mksysb-image.md

 After the completion of the `alt_disk_mksysb` command, you can detach the staging volume (`mksysbvg`) from the _helper VM_.
 Before you detach the staging volume, you must close all available file systems by unmounting them.
 If no action is required, then it is safe to remove the volume group definition from the _helper VM_.

 1. Use the `varyoffvg` and `exportvg` commands to remove the _mksysbvg_ volume group.

     Using the varyoffvg and exportvg commands:
     ```
     root @aix-7200-03-03: /
-    :> svg - mksysbvg
+     :>lsvg -l mksysbvg
-    mksys bvg:
+    mksysbvg:
     LV NAME         TYPE        LPs         PPs         PVs         LV STATE        MOUNT POINT
-    logl v00        jfs2l og    1           1           1           closed/syncd    N/A
+    loglv00        jfs2l og    1           1           1           closed/syncd    N/A
-    fsl v00         jfs2        576         576         1           closed/syncd    /mksysb
+    fslv00         jfs2        576         576         1           closed/syncd    /mksysb
     root@aix-7200-03-03: /
-    :>varyoff vg nksysbvg
+     :>varyoff vg mksysbvg
     root@aix-7200-03-03: /
     :>export vg mksysbvg
     root@ai x-7200-03-03: /
-    :> svg
+     :>lsvg
     old_root vg
     root vg
     root@aix-7200-03-03: /
-    :> spv
+     :>lspv
     hdi sko          00f6db0a6c7aece5            old_root vg
     hdi sk1          00c25ab0062fa576            root vg            active
     hdi sk2          00c25ab0056a002a            none
     root @aix-7200-03-03: /
      :>
         ```
 2. Upon the successful removal of the volume group definition, remove the disk definition by using the `rmdev` command.

     ```
     root @ai x-7200-03-03: /
-    :> spv
+     :>lspv
     hdi sk0         00f6db0a6c7aece5            old_root vg
     hdi sk1         00c25ab0062fa576            root vg             active
     hdi sk2         00c25ab0056a002a            None